Tradewaysdocs

 • Create sub-folder — nest a new folder inside an existing one (up to 10 levels deep).

-• Delete — removes the folder and all sub-folders.
-Pages inside are moved to the trash rather than permanently deleted.
+• Delete — moves the folder and all sub-folders to the trash.
+Pages inside follow.

-Drag and drop is supported for reordering pages and folders and for moving items between folders.
+Drag and drop is supported for reordering and for moving items between folders.
 A drop indicator shows whether the item will be placed before, after, or inside a folder.

 Sessions

-Sessions are journal entries for a custom date range.
-They are useful for reviewing a specific trading period, such as a week of scalping or a month-long swing campaign.
+Sessions are journal entries scoped to a custom date range.
+They are useful for reviewing a specific trading period — a week of scalping, a month-long swing campaign, a prop firm evaluation phase.

-Create a session from the create menu or the sessions list.
-A dialog lets you pick a start date, end date, and optional start/end times using calendar date pickers.
-Quick presets are available for common ranges: Today, Yesterday, Last Week, and Last Month.
+Create a session from the + create menu or the sessions list.
+A dialog asks for a start date, end date, and optional start/end times.
+Quick presets cover Today, Yesterday, Last Week, and Last Month.

-The session entry includes an auto-generated summary callout (same format as weekly entries) covering the chosen date range.
+Each session includes an auto-generated summary callout (same format as weekly entries) covering the chosen date range.
 Click Re-generate Summary to refresh statistics from the latest trade data.
 The session title is editable inline.
-Edit and annotate freely below the summary.

 Each session has a dedicated route at /journal/session/<notebookId>.